dominickjay/dominickjay.com/src/content/writing/end-of-year-questions-2026.md

 ## 27. What was your favorite film?

+Spiderman: Brand New Day - one of the best Spiderman films made in my opinion.
+It made some cinematography choices that made some of the combat scenes look straight out of a comic book, and loved the interactions between Spiderman and Jon Bernthal's Punisher.

 ## 28. What was your favorite meal?

 ## 29. What did you want and get?